software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 8
 >
-> Implement _at least one_ user story in a separate feature branch.
-Name the branch based on the feature, for example `delete-question`.
+> Implement _at least two_ user stories in separate feature branches.
+Name the branches based on the feature, for example `delete-question`.
 Remember to _switch to the main branch before creating a new branch_ by using the `git checkout main` command.
 Use the `git branch` command if you are unsure what the current branch is.
 >
 > Once the implementation is ready, open a pull request.
 At least one other team member should conduct a code review for the pull request and either approve it or request changes.
 Once the pull request has been approved, merge it to the main branch.
 Finally, switch back to the main branch and pull the changes from GitHub.
 >